EricZimmerman/MVT/README.md

 Can also locate non-desirable files and delete them.

-This is a .net Core 3.1 project.
+This is a **.net 5** project.
 Tested on both Windows 10 and Ubuntu 20.04